ParojKadel/WebPage/README.md

 While this is a personal project, I am open to suggestions and contributions that could enhance this web page.
 Feel free to fork the repository and submit pull requests.

 ## Contact
-If you have any questions, feedback, or just want to say hi, please feel free to reach out to me at [(mailto:paroj.kadel@aalto.fi).
+If you have any questions, feedback, or just want to say hi, please feel free to reach out to me at (paroj.kadel@aalto.fi).

 Thank you for visiting my project!